felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 ## Important Rules

-- All tiles on the crossword must be connected into one big crossword; separated crosswords are not allowed.
+- All tiles forming the crossword must be connected into one big crossword; separated crosswords (i.e. touching only from corners of tiles) are not allowed.
 - Proper nouns (e.g. "Félix") and acronyms ("LOL") are never allowed.
 - Words must be read from left to right and top to bottom, as in typical crosswords.